berkeleyatmos/weatherstation/README.md

 The station consists of a Raspberry Pi equipped with several sensors that must communicate with the server.

 For a guide on using this repository's code, go [here](docs/guide.md), in the `docs` folder.

+## Contact
+If anything goes wrong with the repo or software side, feel free to contact Henry Peterson (henrygrantpeterson "at" caltech "dot" edu).